Healthdirect Free Australian health advice you can count on.

 Key facts

-• Perimenopause is the stage of life leading up to your last period, as your ovaries slow down.
+• Perimenopause is the stage of life leading up to your last period (menopause).

-• During perimenopause, your periods may become irregular and you may experience a range of other symptoms, such as hot flushes and vaginal dryness.
+• During perimenopause, your periods may be irregular and you may have other symptoms, such as hot flushes and vaginal dryness.

-• Tests usually aren’t necessary to check if you are in perimenopause.
+• Tests usually aren't needed to check if you are in perimenopause.

-• Maintaining a healthy lifestyle and a healthy weight can help relieve symptoms of menopause and lower your risk of many health conditions.
+• Keeping a healthy lifestyle and a healthy weight can help relieve your symptoms.

 What is perimenopause?